YuLabProteomics/people_wisdom/Download_instruction/R & R Studio.md

 **R 4.5 is part of this cran40 repository, which is the most recent release as of April 15, 2025.**

+---

+# Download Micromamba and then create an environment to download R and R studio

+## Why Using a Separate Micromamba Environment for R and RStudio is Better

+### **Advantages:**
+1. **Environment Isolation**
+   - R and RStudio are isolated from your Python environments, preventing dependency conflicts.
+   - No interference with global packages or other environments (`scfm_env` remains untouched).

+2. **Easy Management**
+   - You can easily update, remove, or reinstall the R environment:
+     ```bash
+     micromamba remove -n r_env --all
+     ```
+   - This does not affect your Python setups.

+3. **Version Control**
+   - R and RStudio versions can be independently managed:
+     ```bash
+     micromamba update -n r_env r-base rstudio
+     ```
+   - Downgrading or switching versions is straightforward.

+4. **Consistent Dependency Management**
+   - Micromamba handles all dependencies consistently through `conda-forge`, avoiding system-level conflicts.

+### **Problems Without Isolation:**
+1. **Global Pollution**
+   - Installing R globally affects all environments, leading to potential conflicts.

+2. **Version Conflicts**
+   - R and Python might depend on different versions of system libraries, causing compatibility issues.

+3. **Dependency Hell**
+   - Updating one package may break others, especially with R's heavy dependencies on C++ and system libraries.

+4. **Hard to Rollback**
+   - In a global setup, if something breaks, it’s hard to revert.
+With Micromamba, you can easily roll back.

+---

 ## Official Website

 https://www.r-project.org/